We created Pandora to put the Music Genome Project directly in your hands

 The Allman Brothers Band

-The group was founded in 1969 by Duane Allman (b.
+The group was founded in March 1969 by (Howard) Duane Allman (b.
 Nov.
 20, 1946-d.
 Oct.
-29, 1971) on guitar; Gregg Allman (b.
+29, 1971) on guitar; (Gregory L.) Gregg Allman (b.
 Dec.
 8, 1947) on vocals and organ; Forrest Richard ("Dickey") Betts (b.
 Dec.
-12, 1943) on guitar; Berry Oakley (b.
+12, 1943) on guitar; (Raymond) Berry Oakley (b.
 Apr.
 4, 1948-d.
 Nov.
 12, 1972) on bass; and Claude Hudson ("Butch") Trucks (b.
-May 11, 1947) and Jaimoe (Johnny Lee Johnson) Johanson (b.
+May 11, 1947) and Jaimoe (aka Jai Johanny Johanson, b.
 July 8, 1944) on drums.
 Duane and Gregg Allman loved soul and R&B, although they listened to their share of rock & roll, especially as it sounded coming out of England in the mid-'60s.
-Their first group was a local Daytona Beach garage band called the Escorts, who sounded a lot like the early Beatles and Rolling Stones; they later became the Allman Joys and plunged into Cream-style British blues, and then the Hour Glass, a more soul-oriented outfit.
+Their first group was a local Daytona Beach garage band called the Escorts, who sounded a lot like the early Beatles and Rolling Stones; they later became the Allman Joys and plunged into Cream-style British blues, and then the Hour Glass, which drew from and extended their soul influences.
 The group landed a contract with Liberty Records with help from the Nitty Gritty Dirt Band, but the company wasted the opportunity on a pair of over-produced albums that failed to capture the Hour Glass' sound.
 The group split up after Liberty rejected a proposed third LP steeped in blues and R&B.

 Duane Allman began working as a session guitarist at Fame Studios in Muscle Shoals, Alabama, and it was there, appearing on records by Wilson Pickett, Aretha Franklin, John Hammond, and King Curtis, among others, that he made his reputation.
 In 1969, at the coaxing of ex-Otis Redding manager Phil Walden, Allman gave up session work and began putting together a new band -- Jaimoe came aboard, and then Allman's longtime friend Butch Trucks and another Allman friend, Berry Oakley, joined, along with Dickey Betts, with whom Oakley was playing in a group called Second Coming.
 A marathon jam session ensued, at the end of which Allman had his band, except for a singer -- that came later, when his brother Gregg agreed to join.
 They were duly signed to Walden's new Capricorn label.